What Was the Rowlatt Act: History and Impact

 1. Enactment: The Rowlatt Act came into effect on March 10, 1919.
 They named it after its president, Sir Sidney Rowlatt.

 2. Provisions: The Act authorized the British government to imprison any person suspected of terrorism in British India for up to two years without a trial.
-It also allowed for stricter control of the press, arrests without warrant, indefinite detention without trial, and juryless in camera trials for proscribed political acts.
+It also allowed for stricter control of the press, arrests without warrants, indefinite detention without trial, and juryless in-camera trials for proscribed political acts.

 3. Impact: The Act sparked widespread outrage among Indians, leading to a series of protests and strikes known as the Rowlatt Satyagraha.
 This movement marked the first large-scale application of Mahatma Gandhi’s technique of non-violent civil disobedience at a national level.